 6. Custer State Park, South Dakota

-Dog-friendly Custer State Park, located in the beautiful Black Hills of South Dakota.
+Dog-friendly Custer State Park is located in the beautiful Black Hills of South Dakota.
 Choose any number of trails from the short and easy to the multi-day challenge.
 But if you want to enjoy Custer State Park, check out Sylvan Lake.

 7. Chuahoga Valley National Park, Brooksville, Ohio

-The Chihuahua Valley of Ohio is full of beautiful places to go hiking and enjoying.
-These include Cuyahoga Valley National Park, a 5-acre park that offers dog-friendly hiking, cycling, birdwatching and picnicking.
+The Chihuahua Valley of Ohio is full of beautiful places to go hiking and enjoy.
+These include Cuyahoga Valley National Park, a 5-acre park that offers dog-friendly hiking, cycling, birdwatching, and picnicking.

 Hiking trails are numerous and varied, and guide you through valleys, hillocks, steep valley walls, and rolling floodplains.
 Just note that dogs are not allowed in any building and should always be bred.